maximdave/maximdave/README.md

 - 👯 I’m looking to collaborate on ...DevOps related projects
 - 🤔 I’m looking for help with ... connecting with startups and collaborating
 - 💬 Ask me about ...
 React.js,Node.js,GCP,Docker
-- 📫 How to reach me: ...twitter : @otunbadipo1
+- 📫 How to reach me: ...twitter : @maximdave
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...I love Cakes